antronerds/r2-training-courses/docs/Methylation_analysis.md

 The user could take the following steps as a shortcut to generate a heatmap:

-**1)** To select "Esteller" dataset, repeat the Step 1) to Figure 2-3 in Step 2) in *Section 2 Generating Heatmap* of this manual.
-After following the steps login to the R2 Platform [1], choose "View all Met_ids for a Gene (Heatmap)" under Field 3 checkbox.
+**1)** On the main page, select the "Esteller" dataset again in Field 2, and this time choose "View all Met_ids for a Gene (Heatmap)" in the Field 3 dropdown menu.
 Leave all other settings at their default and click "Next" on the main page to proceed (in Figure 4-1).

 ![](_static/images/Methylation/fig4-1.png)